Have A Good Hair Day Hair Cutting

 “Oh, I’ve had a stylist use a razor on me before and she butchered me!
 My hair was all different lengths and it was the worst haircut I’ve ever had.
 I’m still trying to grow out the trauma from it.”

-I typically don’t like to use the razor while texturizing the hair, because it can take huge chunks out and cause problems in the foundation of the cut.
+In this case, the stylist that performed the cut probably didn’t know what she was doing.
+I typically don’t like to use the razor while texturizing the hair because it can take huge chunks out and cause problems in the foundation of the cut.

 Razors can be used for texturizing or interior layers, but the stylist must be trained well before attempting this.
-I personally use regular scissors for my dry texturizing because you have a little more control over the hair that is being removed.
+I personally use regular scissors for my dry texturizing because you have more control over the hair that is being removed.

 If you still aren’t sure if a razor cut would be a good choice for you, I recommend finding a stylist in your area that either specializes in razor cuts or that is known for giving great razor cuts, and giving it a shot!
+If you don’t like it, it is only hair and will grow out.
+But it’s definitely worth giving a shot if you’re looking for more volume and texture!

-Last updated 10/10/2022
+Last updated 10/01/2024

 Comments